 I spent 19 years working in industry.
-Over that time I was an electronics technician on a nuclear submarine, an equipment operator in a nuclear power plant, a journeyman electrician in both a steel mill and a foundary, an automation technician in a bottling plant, and the Maintenance Manager in a factory.
-In my last industrial role as a Maintenance Manager I spent some time in China helping to move part of our operations overseas.
+Over that time I was an electronics technician on a nuclear submarine, an equipment operator in a nuclear power plant, a journeyman electrician in both a steel mill and a foundry, an automation technician in a bottling plant, and the Maintenance Manager in a factory.
+In my last industrial role as a Maintenance Manager, I spent some time in China helping to move part of our operations overseas.

 In the meantime I had two young children and my wife has always been an accountant.
 She was working part time out of our house as a public accountant.
-We saved up a fair amount of money and I left my full time job and worked for my wife part time while I went back to college and got my degree.
+We saved up a fair amount of money and I left my full-time job and worked for my wife part time while I went back to college and got my degree.
 My wife’s business was going well and my wife and I decided that accounting would be a good choice for me.

 Name 1 or 2 specific challenges you have faced in your accounting career and the steps you took to meet these challenges.

 I have had a very rewarding career in accounting for the last nine years.
 I am the managing partner in a public accounting firm in Fort Wayne, Indiana.
 My largest challenge adjusting to a career in accounting was getting used to sitting at a desk for eight hours a day.
 In the past I tended to carry a tool belt or be operating large industrial machinery and getting used to an office environment was difficult for me.
 The first couple of years part way through each day I ended up taking a long walk each day.